Trading Cryptocurrencies at Fidelity

 Points to know:

-• Fidelity supports direct trading in three digital currencies: Bitcoin, Ethereum, Solana, and Litecoin.
+• Fidelity offers direct trading in Bitcoin, Ethereum, Solana, Litecoin, and Fidelity Digital Dollar (FIDD).

-• Robinhood lists a broader selection of cryptocurrencies than Fidelity.
+• Robinhood has a larger list of tradable digital coins than Fidelity.

-If you’re looking to get involved with cryptocurrencies, Fidelity Investments is an option to explore.
-The firm provides both direct coin trading and indirect ways to invest in crypto.
+If you want to get into the cryptocurrency market, Fidelity Investments is worth a look.
+The brokerage firm provides both direct and indirect ways to trade crypto.

 Getting Ready for Crypto at Fidelity